quenquen/quenquen.github.io/_posts/2014-05-23-invoke-a-bbm-channel-within-your-blackberry-browser.markdown

 categories: [Coding, BlackBerry]
 permalink: invoke-bbm-channel-on-browser
 ---
-A simple line of code to link a **BBM channel** on any website in order to invoke the Channel within your BlackBerry browser.
+A simple line of code to link a **BBM Channel** on any website in order to invoke the Channel within your BlackBerry browser.

 {% highlight html %}